lablup/backend.ai-docs-webui/docs/mount_vfolder/mount_vfolder.rst

 you run ``ls`` command in the terminal, you can see that the ``user1-ml-test`` and ``user2-vfolder`` folders are mounted under the home directory.
-Let's create a ``test_file`` under ``user2-vfolder`` to see if the file can be preserved after the compute session is destroyed.
-The contents of this file will filled with "file inside user2-vfolder".
+Let's create a ``test_file`` under ``user2-vfolder`` to see if the file can be preserved after the compute session is terminated.
+The contents of this file will be "file inside user2-vfolder".

 .. image:: mounted_folders_in_terminal.png
    :alt: Mounted folders in terminal